dugsq/xenograte-xct/README.md

 #### in Xenograte, we call a worker process a *Xenode*
 There are basically three types of worker processes (Xenodes).
 The first produces data and does not read messages (producer).
 The second that will read and write messages (producer/consumer), and the third that just reads messages (consumer).
 Any xenode can be one of these three types.
-It just depends on what methods you implement in your xenode.
+It just depends on what methods you implement in your Xenode.

-A simple producer/consumer xenode can look like the following:
+A simple producer/consumer Xenode can look like the following:
 ```ruby
 class EchoNode
   include XenoCore::NodeBase